Call for Proposals: Main Gallery QEPCCC and Corridor Galleries

 The Exhibitions Committee reviews proposals twice a year.

 - QEPCCC Corridor Galleries offers a total of 4 km of exhibition hallways throughout the community centre.
-Up to 10 exhibitions are scheduled in each of the 3 seasons.
+Up to 10 exhibitions are scheduled per season.
 Click here for a map of the QEPCCC corridors (pdf, 1.9 MB) and here for Corridor Gallery Guide (pdf, 2 MB).

 - TPCC Corridor Gallery offers 30 running feet of prominent exhibition space in a main corridor with high ceilings.
 This newly opened centre is home to a permanent display by the Oakville Museum, as well as a new outdoor public artwork by artist Laura Marotta.

-Consult our Exhibition page for an application form as well as the Exhibition Purpose and Procedures for more information.
+Consult the Exhibition page for an application form as well as the Exhibition Purpose and Procedures for more information.
 Applications must include:

 - Application form found in the Exhibition Application.